 North Carolina car insurance rates by company

 An important factor affecting car insurance rates in the Tarheel State is the carrier you choose.
-Bankrate found that the cheapest car insurance in North Carolina is Geico for minimum and full coverage, followed by State Farm.
+Each car insurance company uses its own rating system to determine your premium, so the same coverage can be priced differently by different carriers.
+Of the biggest companies in North Carolina by market share, Bankrate’s review of rates found that Geico sells the cheapest full coverage car insurance in North Carolina, followed by State Farm.

 Cost of living in North Carolina and car insurance